kharesonal/TravelMemory_with_Prometheus-and-Grafana/README.md

 ```
 The frontend is available at http://localhost:3000

-## Step 2: Intall and setup Grafana
+## Step 2: Install and setup Grafana
 ```
 sudo apt install grafana
 sudo systemctl start grafana-server